Donut Media: D-List

-Discontinued Shows

 Science Garage

 Science Garage was hosted by Bart Bidlingmeyer from February 2017 to January 2019, Bart left Donut in April 2019 to work for Kelley Blue Book and Motor Trend.
 Each episode of the show covered a specific automobile part or mechanism in great detail and included the science behind it.
 The show contributed to Donut Media's early popularity.
 The current iteration of Bumper 2 Bumper is an unofficial "sequel" to Science Garage.

 Miracle Whips

 Miracle Whips was hosted by Byron Bowers from June 2018 to October 2018.
 The purpose of the show was to find Byron his "Miracle Whip", which he defines as a car that someone would be comfortable owning and driving every day for the rest of their life.
 The show ends when Byron chooses his Miracle Whip in the last episode, a Nissan GTR R35.
 At the end of the last episode, he hints at a second season coming soon, however there have been no updates since.